pazi88/STM32_mega/README.md

 ## Ordering boards.

+Easiest way to get these boards is to order from PCBWay using this link: https://www.pcbway.com/project/shareproject/STM32_F407_Processor_Board_for_Speeduino_4fc7d500.html
-These boards can be get made from different PCB manufacturers like: https://www.pcbway.com/ It's recommended to use the latest 1.3 board design when getting new boards done.
-The "Rev 1.3" -folder has all the needed files for board manufacturing (gerber files) and also to get the components assembled (BOM and PickAndPlace files).
+But the any other PCB wendor can be used.
+It's recommended to use the latest 1.3B board design when getting new boards done.
+The "Rev 1.3B" -folder has all the needed files for board manufacturing (gerber files) and also to get the components assembled (BOM and PickAndPlace files).

 ## Setting up the DIP-switches.